 "Meter Worker" is a person that has performed Meter Work;

-"Previous Registered User" is any Registered User (other than the existing Registered User) who was the Registered User at the Supply Meter Point at any time within a period of 18 months preceding the date upon which the Transporter records such Meter Information Update Notification or, if earlier, the date upon which the Transporter revised Meter Information which was capable of affecting the amount of the Transportation Charge at such Supply Meter Point.
+"Previous Registered User" is any Registered User (other than the existing Registered User) who was the Registered User at the Supply Meter Point at any time within a period of 18 months preceding the date upon which the CDSP records such Meter Information Update Notification or, if earlier, the date upon which the CDSP revised Meter Information which was capable of affecting the amount of the Transportation Charge at such Supply Meter Point.

-Provision of Meter Readings to the Transporter
+Provision of Meter Readings to the CDSP

-Meter Readings are required to be provided to the Transporter by way of UK Link Communication by the means and in the form described in the UK Link Manual, and accompanied by the details specified in the UK Link Manual.
+Meter Readings are required to be provided to the CDSP by way of UK Link Communication by the means and in the form described in the UK Link Manual, and accompanied by the details specified in the UK Link Manual.

-Except as otherwise provided in this Section M, the Transporter will accept Meter Readings provided to it in accordance with paragraph 3.3.1 for the purposes of NDM Reconciliation, provided that the Transporter will not be required to accept a Meter Reading which is not a Valid Meter Reading.
+Except as otherwise provided in this Section M, the CDSP will accept Meter Readings provided to it in accordance with paragraph 3.3.1 for the purposes of NDM Reconciliation, provided that the CDSP will not be required to accept a Meter Reading which is not a Valid Meter Reading.

 Each User shall use best endeavours to comply with the requirements in paragraph 3.3.4.